-I’m a BACP registered counsellor offering sessions in Cambridge, online and Burwell which is a village north of Cambridge.
+I’m a BACP registered counsellor offering sessions in central Cambridge CB4, online and Burwell which is a village north of Cambridge.

 My approach to counselling is integrative having trained in person-centred, humanistic and psychodynamic approaches.
 I believe you are the expert of your own life, even if it doesn’t feel that way at the moment.
 I’m here to offer a safe, non-judgemental and nurturing environment in which I will support and help you as we explore the issues which led you to seek counselling.